jtlapp/subtap/README.md

                        the timeout, set N to 0. (default -t3000, or 3 seconds)

   --tab=N              Indent each nested level by N spaces. (default --tab=2)

+  --tap-limit=L        Character length L to allot for the TAP output of a
+                       single test assertion, in KB. (default --tap-limit=32)

   --targ=<arg>         Pass <arg> to the test file(s) via process.argv.
 Use
                        --targ repeatedly to pass multiple arguments.
 See --narg.